Photo: Dietmar Spolert

 The German-Swedish mezzo-soprano Ivonne Fuchs has within only a few years made a name for herself as an internationally acclaimed opera and concert singer.

 Ivonne received her education at Hochschule für Musik Detmold, the Royal College of Music in Stockholm and the University of Opera in Stockholm, where she finished her master's degree in early 2010.
-For several years, she has been a regular student of Christa Ludwig.
+For several years, she was a regular student of Christa Ludwig.
+Currently, she is working with the renowned vocal coach Daniel Sarge in Vienna.

 Ivonne made her opera debut in the summer of 2009, at the Drottningholm Court Theatre in Stockholm, in the title role of Handel's Ariodante.
 Her international debut came in 2010 with Waltraute in Wagner's Die Walküre at Teatro alla Scala in Milan and Staatsoper in Berlin, under the baton of Daniel Barenboim.
 In the same season, 2010/11, she also sang Fricka and Grimgerde in Das Rheingold and Die Walküre at Wermland Opera in Sweden.

-During 2011/12, Ivonne could be seen as Suzuki in Puccini's Madame Butterfly at Folkoperan in Stockholm, and as Waltraute in Die Walküre during Berliner Festtage.
-She was also engaged as cover for Waltraute in Wagner's Götterdämmerung at the Metropolitan Opera in New York.
+During 2011/12, Ivonne could be seen as Suzuki in Puccini's Madame Butterfly at Folkoperan in Stockholm, and as Waltraute in Die Walküre at Berliner Festtage.
+She was also engaged as cover for Waltraute in Wagner's Götterdämmerung at the Metropolitan Opera in New York in 2011/12/13.
 Since then she has appeared as Federica in Verdi's Luisa Miller at Malmö Opera and returned to Berlin and Milan as Waltraute in Die Walküre.
+Waltraute she also sang at the BBC Proms at the Royal Albert Hall in London, all under the baton of Daniel Barenboim.

-During her education, Ivonne was awarded several scholarships, among others from Deutsche Wagner-Gesellschaft, The Royal Swedish Academy of Music and Drottningholm Court Theatre.
-In 2012 she was chosen for the prestigious Birgit Nilsson Scholarship.
+During her studies, Ivonne was awarded several scholarships and prizes, amongst others from Deutsche Wagner-Gesellschaft, The Royal Swedish Academy of Music and Drottningholm Court Theatre (2012 and 2015).
+In 2012, she was chosen for the prestigious Birgit Nilsson Scholarship.
+In the spring of 2016, she won the Grant Award of the Gerda Lissner International Wagner Competition in New York.